xmuyzz/HECKTOR2022/README.md

 model training (all 3 models) <br>
 generating model output masks <br>
 calculate models' dice scores and other metrics <br>
+To replicate results, please go through the above process in order.

 # Models We Implemented for HECKTOR
 2D nnUNet <br>